 If you thought The Ghost Breakers was a bit too racially-charged for you to comfortably get along with, you're probably really gonna struggle with this one.
 Supposedly headlined by white actors Dick Purcell and Joan Woodbury, the star of the show is actually the prolific black comedy actor Mantan Moreland.
 Here, he's playing more or less the same role that Willie Best did in Ghost Breakers - the black manservant who's scared of everything.
 Like Best, he does get all the good lines.
 Unlike Best's role, there's no attempt at approaching parity between the black and white characters, which makes for some toe-curling scenes that throw the reality of life under Jim Crow into the spotlight.
 It may, I think, be an error to see this as unconscious casual racism that accidentally crept into the film; Moreland's quietly comic handling of the scenes where he's mistreated by the white cast are archly self-aware.

 The story isn't going to win any prizes for originality.
-The creepy Dr. Sangre is a Bela Lugosi-esque sorcerer type whose hobby is using mesmerism to subdue the natives by turning them all into zombies (White Zombie, Revolt of the Zombies).
-There's a zombified woman dressed in white with minimal spoken lines (White Zombie).
-There's an "Irishman" with an inexplicably American accent (Revolt of the zombies).
-There's a spooky voodoo lady (Ouanga, The Devil's Daughter, The Ghost Breakers).
-There's a flirty romance between the black comic relief characters (Ouanga, The Devil's Daughter).
-The black guy is afraid of everything (Ouanga, Devil's Daughter, Ghost Breakers)...
+The creepy Dr. Sangre is a Bela Lugosi-esque sorcerer type whose hobby is using mesmerism to subdue the natives by turning them all into zombies (as in White Zombie, Revolt of the Zombies).
+There's a zombified woman dressed in white with minimal spoken lines (as in White Zombie).
+There's an "Irishman" with an inexplicably American accent (as in Revolt of the zombies).
+There's a spooky voodoo lady (as in Ouanga, The Devil's Daughter, The Ghost Breakers).
+There's a flirty romance between the black comic relief characters (as in Ouanga, The Devil's Daughter).
+The black guy is afraid of everything (as in Ouanga, Devil's Daughter, Ghost Breakers)...

 So, pretty much everything in this movie is stuff we've already seen, except for the degree of ubiquitous, overt racism.
 In spite of this, the film ends up being carried along by its black cast, the only actors here with the ability to act.
 Marguerite Whitten as the maid Samantha plays an excellent comic foil to Moreland's Jeff, and the pair are great fun to watch together.